-Plastic is one of the most significant innovations in the 20th century as it solved a multitude of problems.
+Plastic was one of the most significant innovations in the 20th century as it solved many problems.
 The applicability and versatility of plastic made it extremely popular across the world.
 The material was used for making all kinds of products like furniture, electronics, pipes, packaging, cutlery, stationery, toys, etc.

-One of the major contributors to plastic waste is caused by single-use plastic items like food packets, bottles, polybags, cutlery, etc. After the use of the items, the material is thrown away and in most cases, it ends up leaking into our fragile ecosystems such as the rivers and oceans.
+One of the significant contributors to plastic waste is caused by single-use plastic items like food packets, bottles, polybags, cutlery, etc. After the use of the items, the material is thrown away, and in most cases, it ends up leaking into our fragile ecosystems, such as the rivers and oceans.

 The same oceans have a solution for solving the plastic waste problem.
-Seaweed is a miracle plant found in the ocean that not only supports ocean biodiversity but can be utilized for a variety of use cases.
+Seaweed is a miracle plant found in the ocean that supports ocean biodiversity and can be utilized for various use cases.

 The marine plant has emerged as an ingredient that can make biomaterial that can perform many functions of fuel-based plastic.
-Moreover, the production of seaweed plastic leads to far lower emissions compared to plastic.
+Moreover, producing seaweed plastic leads to far lower emissions than plastic.

 Norway-based B’ZEOS is using regeneratively-grown seaweed to make products that are not environmentally damaging.
-The idea to start something using seaweed came in 2016 when its founder Guy Maurice was served a drink with a plastic straw in a New York bar.
-After working for more than a decade in sectors like waste management and energy in multiple counties, Guy decided to take the bull by their horns.
+The idea of using seaweed came in 2016 when its founder Guy Maurice was served a drink with a plastic straw in a New York bar.
+After working for over a decade in sectors like waste management and energy in multiple counties, Guy took the bull by their horns.

 B’ZEOS was founded in 2017 to solve the plastic waste challenge.
 In 2019, the company pivoted from seaweed plastic straws to developing fully home-compostable single-use plastic alternatives.

-We sat for an interesting conversation with Guy Maurice, founder, and CEO of B’ZEOS.
-In this interaction, we discussed the importance of seaweed, bioplastic, and plastic packaging, and the potential future impact.
+We sat for an exciting conversation with Guy Maurice, founder, and CEO of B’ZEOS.
+This interaction discussed the importance of seaweed, bioplastic, and plastic packaging and the potential future impact.

 How can we provide that seaweed is protected and not destroyed like trees?

-Human beings think that they are smart and are doing things properly, but unfortunately, we end up destroying things.
-In the pursuit of business & financial interests, we tend to play with nature which ends up having many long-term consequences.
+Humans think they are competent and doing things correctly, but unfortunately, we destroy things.
+In pursuing business & financial interests, we tend to play with nature, which has many long-term consequences.

-With regard to seaweed, we need to ensure that we have the right people in the industry, and have relevant regulations.
-The companies need to be backed up by scientists who are able to put checks and balances.
+Regarding seaweed, we need to ensure that we have the right people in the industry and relevant regulations.
+The companies need to be backed up by scientists who can put checks and balances.

 What are your thoughts on fuel-based plastic packaging?

-I think it’s a mistake to believe that we’re competing against plastic.
+I think it’s a mistake to believe we’re competing against plastic.
 The seaweed material will not be able to match the quality, price, and multifunctional aspects of plastic.
 If we look at petrol-based PET, it is probably the best invention, as it is the most recyclable plastic material.
-Therefore, it is not something we want to target as it doesn’t make sense, especially in countries with robust recycling infrastructure.
+Therefore, we do not want to target it as it doesn’t make sense, especially in countries with robust recycling infrastructure.

 Seaweed packaging needs to bring something and not just be a replacement for other packaging.
-We know that seaweed packaging can improve the quality of food due to its own properties, but currently, from an economic perspective, it will not make sense.
-However, if we compare it with any other plastic for its edible quality, we don’t have any competition.
+We know that seaweed packaging can improve food quality due to its properties, but currently, from an economic perspective, it will not make sense.
+However, we don’t have any competition if we compare it with any other plastic for its edible quality.

 How much time did it take for you to develop seaweed packaging?